ananya-bangera/Msft-project/README.md

 <table>
   <tr>
     <td>
-      This mobile application will act as a platform for the companies to utilise smart advertising techniques to analyse and improve their advertisements based on user inputs.
+      The <strong>AdvertAIse</strong> mobile application will act as a platform for the companies to utilise smart advertising techniques to analyse and improve their advertisements based on user inputs.
       The generalised data will help them to get a clear idea of places where work is needed.
       This will help them to make their advertisements more engaging thereby ensuring a better and effective reach of their advertisement.
       The focus is on providing overall suggestions as in features liked by most of the users and places where improvement is required.